klaundal/EZIE/README.md

 # EZIE
-code and documents for EZIE proposal
+Code and documents for EZIE auroral electrojet inversion.

+Not (yet) for public use